 This one should be another 'obvious' one, but it's something you won't want to miss; the first kiss.
 This will likely be the moment you'll remember as the final point of sealing the deal on your wedding, and it's so heartwarming to look back on that specific moment along with the exchanging of the rings.

 (Pictured: Carinas husband + groomsmen on their wedding day)

 9 - The whole crew

-One of the “this should be obvious” but it’s always safe to just make sure it’s included are photos of you, your partner and bridesmaids/groomsmen with the celebrant during vows.
-I’ve heard a few horror stories of photographers that have ‘forgotten’ to get photos of these moments and it’s a memory you’ll definitely want kept forever.
-Also, having your photographer sneak some snaps of the reactions of both families at the wedding always makes for some great memories.
+One of the "this should be obvious," but it's always safe to just make sure it's included are photos of you, your partner, and bridesmaids/groomsmen with the celebrant during vows.
+I've heard a few horror stories of photographers that have 'forgotten' to get photos of these moments, and it's a memory you'll want to be kept forever.
+Also, having your photographer sneak some snaps of the family's reactions at the wedding always makes for some great memories.

 (Pictured: Sandie, Husband, Bridesmaids and Groomsmen on wedding day)

 A personal favorite of mine is when our #euphorierealbrides send us the photos from their wedding day.
 I LOVE seeing the part of the ceremony where the Bride & Groom have said 'I Do' and it's time for the bride and groom to walk back down the aisle, this time, together.
 This is always such a lovely moment to see because it'll take you straight back to that stress-relieving moment of 'we finally did it!'.